My Top 9 Favorite Non-toxic Homemade skin care + Household Products

 4) Air freshener

 I absolutely love, love, love making this.
-It smells so good and I know its not a nasty fragrance affecting my neurons.
-Which BTW, if you have one of those automatic air freshener sprayers that sprays when you walk into the room.. ditch it!
-That stuff makes me itch and double over gagging, especially when its in a small space like the bathroom!
+It smells so good and I know it’s not a nasty fragrance affecting my neurons.
+Which BTW, if you have one of those automatic air freshener sprayers that spews out gross chemicals when you walk into the room.. ditch it!
+That stuff makes me itch and double over gagging. ]Especially when it’s in a small space like the bathroom. ugh.
+It makes me cringe thinking about my experiences at other peoples houses and artificial air fresheners.

 I digress: Here is my fav. recipe from Strangers & Pilgrims on Earth: